Sony A7R II versus Canon 6D Mark II

 The 6D Mark II is a current model that online retailers, such as amazon, will have in stock.
 In contrast, the A7R II has been discontinued (but it can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A7R II was succeeded by the Sony Alpha A7R III.

-So how do things add up?
-Which of the two cameras – the Sony A7R II or the Canon 6D Mark II – has the upper hand?
+So what is the bottom line?
+Is the Sony A7R II better than the Canon 6D Mark II or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Sony Alpha A7R II: